The Difference Between FDA Registered, FDA Approved, and FDA Cleared

-Owners or operators of places of business (also called establishments or facilities) that are involved in the production and distribution of medical devices intended for use in the United States are required to register annually with the FDA.
+Owners or operators of places of business (also called establishments or facilities) involved in the production and distribution of medical devices intended for use in the United States are required to register annually with the FDA.
 This process is known as establishment registration.
-The required annual registration is a review of all the information for a given facility and its associated device listings.
+The required annual registration reviews all the information for a given facility and its associated device listings.

-Congress has authorized the FDA to collect an annual establishment registration fee for device establishments.
-Most establishments that are required to register with FDA are also required to list the devices that are made there and the activities that are performed with those devices.
+Congress has authorized the FDA to collect device establishments’ annual registration fees.
+Most establishments required to register with the FDA are also required to list devices made there and activities performed with those devices.

 Registration and listing provides FDA with the location of medical device establishments and the devices manufactured at those establishments.
 Knowing where devices are made increases the nation’s ability to prepare for and respond to public health emergencies.